wp-plugins/admin-custom-login/readme.txt

 1. Upload the entire **admin-custom-login** folder to the **/wp-content/plugins/** directory.
 2. Activate the plugin through the **Plugins** menu in WordPress admin.
-3. Go to the Admin Custom Login plugin menu page.
+3. Go to the under Setting menu -> Admin Custom Login plugin sub menu page.
 4. Start customizing your admin login form.

 == Screenshots ==